Nules84/CI_PP2_ArtiQuiz/README.md

 ### **SURFACE** <a name="surface"></a>

-For the colour scheme, I had taken inspiration from the artist Andy Warhols Maralyn Monroe print, using contrasting and contemporary colors.
+For the colour scheme, I had taken inspiration from the artist Andy Warhols print of Maralyn Monroe, using contrasting and contemporary colors.
 To narrow down the colours I used Adobe Color.
 After deciding on the colour I tested them on WebAIM to make sure the contrast between them was right.
 <br>
 ![color](docs/color_pallett.jpg)